calebmadrigal/calebmadrigal-blog/blog/content/posts/together-we-will-live-forever.md

 But for now I will hold you in my embrace
 Though fleeting be this time and place.

-But fear not my love, there is more!
+Fear not my love, there is more!
 Just wait till we reach that other shore.

 Beauty will become us - you and I,